 As a project nears completion, Tom works together with the allocated Stancold project manager to successfully reach the final handover.
 Through a consultation with the client, any snagging works are identified and efficiently carried out to make sure the work meets the build specification and our client’s satisfaction.
 The installation team will also ensure that the site itself is left clean and tidy with no waste, all plant off-hired and any surplus materials removed.

 ISO 9001 is an international standard that recognises the requirement for a robust quality management system within a business.
 It ensures that businesses consistently ‘provide products and services that meet customer and regulatory requirements’, which doesn’t just involve work on site, but includes all internal processes, supplier audits and sub-contractor reviews.
 Where firewalls are concerned, meeting regulatory standards is of upmost importance to guarantee the safety of the finished product.

 Stancold are very proud to have held our ISO 9001 accreditation for over 15 years and continually demonstrate improvements to our quality management system and the procedures that lie within it.
-This, alongside key on-site assessments by Edwin for live projects, provides peace of mind for our clients that they’re always in a safe pair of hands.
+This, alongside key on-site assessments by Tom for live projects, provides peace of mind for our clients that they’re always in a safe pair of hands.

 You may also be interested in our case studies…

 - Two Hour Separation Firewall for Army Barracks, Wiltshire